JJaraG/jjarag.github.io/README.md

-# jjarag.github.io
+# Jorge's Jara Research Webpage
-Jorge's Jara Webpage
+This is the template to build my personal research webpage.